Meg Wheatley: Career

 Wheatley has been associate professor of management in two graduate programs: the Marriott School of Management, Brigham Young University, and Cambridge College, Massachusetts.
 She served in a formal advisory capacity for leadership programs in England, Croatia, Denmark, Australia, and the United States.
-Through the Berkana Institute, (a global charitable leadership foundation, founded by Wheatley and friends in 1991) she worked with leadership initiatives in India, Senegal, Zimbabwe, South Africa, Mexico, and Brazil as well as Europe.
-The Berkana Institute has worked globally (especially in the Global South) with dedicated, creative, spiritually-grounded leaders, all of whom are experimenting with new forms of leading and organizing.
-Berkana’s current work is training leaders and activists as Warriors for the Human Spirit.
+In 1991, she co-founded the Berkana Institute, a global charitable leadership foundation, and has been involved in the Insitute's leadership initiatives worldwide, with a focus on the Global South.